For the first time they directly measure the mass of a dead dwarf star

 “The precision of the measurement allows us to check the mass-radius relationship of white dwarfs,” explains McGill.
 “This means testing the properties of matter in the extreme conditions inside this dead star.”

-The researchers say their results open the door to future event predictions with data from Gaia that can be detected with space observatories such as the James West, successor to Hubble.
+The researchers say their results open the door to future event predictions with data from Gaia that can be detected with space observatories such as the James West, successor of hubble.

 #time #measure #mass #dead #dwarf #star